 Pyramid schemes - a form of multi-level marketing - involve paying commissions to distributors only for recruiting new distributors.
-Pyramid schemes are illegal in most states because the plans inevitably collapse when no new distributors can be recruited.
-When a plan collapses, most people - except those at the top of the pyramid - lose their money.
+Pyramid schemes are illegal in most states because the plans inevitably collapse when no new When a plan collapses, most people - except those at the top of money.